frink-okn/frink-landing-zone/docs/okn/sockg.md

 ## Prefixess Used

-- RDF prefixes are abbreviated using the shorthand provided by [rdflib.namespace](https://rdflib.readthedocs.io/en/stable/apidocs/rdflib.namespace.html) except for the following:
+- RDF prefixes are abbreviated using the shorthand provided by [rdflib.namespace](https://rdflib.readthedocs.io/en/stable/apidocs/rdflib.namespace.html)
 - SOC. may be an abbreviation for [neo4j://graph.schema#] (neo4j://graph.schema#)
 - WD. is an abbreviation for [http://www.wikidata.org/entity/](http://www.wikidata.org/entity/)